 Serve up a simple, juicy masterpiece, crusted with herbs.

 There is, quite simply, no more perfect dinner than roast chicken, especially one with lots of chicken-friendly herbs like thyme, sage, parsley, and rosemary.
-Warm and homey, impressive yet uncomplicated, roast chicken works for a nice Sunday dinner with guests, or as a make-ahead midweek meal.
+Warm and homey, impressive yet uncomplicated, roast chicken works as Sunday dinner with guests, or as a make-ahead midweek meal.